Boltzmann to Landau from the Gradient Flow Perspective: Introduction

 is a Lyapunov functional for both of these equations.
 More specifically, consider $f^\epsilon(t), f(t)$ solutions to the Boltzmann and Landau equations, respectively; formally calculating the evolution of the entropy we obtain

 We will refer to the underbraced terms $D_B^\epsilon$ and $D_L$ as the Boltzmann and Landau dissipations, respectively. \Cref{eq:Hthm} implies not only that the Boltzmann entropy is a Lyapunov functional along the flows of the Boltzmann and Landau equations, but also it formally quantifies its descent.
 Beyond the physical relevance of~\eqref{eq:Hthm} as evidence of the arrow of time, mathematically this mechanism is at the core of Villani's infinite time horizon existence theory of solutions to both the Boltzmann and Landau equations, see \cite{V98}.
+Roughly speaking, if $\mathcal{H}[f(0)]<+\infty$ in the case of Landau, then the second equation of~\eqref{eq:Hthm} implies that $\mathcal{H}[f(t)]$ is a decreasing function of time with dissipation given by $\int_0^tD_L(f)dt <+\infty$.
+Villani recognised the finiteness of $\int_0^tD_L(f)dt$ as a functional regularity statement on $f$.
+We also point out that this was the focus of Desvillettes' results~\cite{D15,D16}; finite Landau entropy-dissipation implies finiteness of some weighted Fisher information functional.
 This notion of solution is known as H-solutions, and one of its salient features is that it only assumes boundedness of relevant physical quantities of the initial data.
-This perspective was taken further first by Erbar~\cite{E16} for Boltzmann and then the current authors and Desvillettes~\cite{CDDW20} for Landau by considering~\eqref{eq:Hthm} as a \textit{steepest descent} formulation of entropy with a specific `metric' associated to the dissipation.
+This perspective was taken further first by Erbar~\cite{E19} for Boltzmann and then the current authors and Desvillettes~\cite{CDDW20} for Landau by considering~\eqref{eq:Hthm} as a \textit{steepest descent} formulation of entropy with a specific `metric' associated to the dissipation.
 In these works, the metrics are constructed to rewrite~\eqref{eq:Hthm} as a so-called `Energy Dissipation (In)equality' (EDI or EDE)

-The quantities $|\dot{f}^\epsilon|_\epsilon^2$ and $|\dot{f}|_L^2$ are the metric derivatives with respect to the Boltzmann metric~\cite{E16} $d_\epsilon$, and Landau metric~\cite{CDDW20} $d_L$.
-The main contribution of \cite{E16} and \cite{CDDW20} is to show that, under assumptions on the collision kernel, an absolutely continuous curve $f:[0,\infty)\to L^1(\R^3)$ with bounded dissipation is a weak solution to Boltzmann or Landau if and only if it satisfies the respective EDI.
+The quantities $|\dot{f}^\epsilon|_\epsilon^2$ and $|\dot{f}|_L^2$ are the metric derivatives with respect to the Boltzmann metric~\cite{E19} $d_\epsilon$, and Landau metric~\cite{CDDW20} $d_L$.
+The main contribution of \cite{E19} and \cite{CDDW20} is to show that, under assumptions on the collision kernel, an absolutely continuous curve $f:[0,\infty)\to L^1(\R^3)$ with bounded dissipation is a weak solution to Boltzmann or Landau if and only if it satisfies the respective EDI.
 For this paper, we consider curves $f^\epsilon(t)$ that satisfy the first EDI of~\eqref{eq:EDE} as `H-gradient flow' solutions to the Boltzmann equation and similarly for Landau.
 Our goal is to understand the grazing collision limit $\epsilon\downarrow 0$ by passing to the limit in the EDI characterization ~\eqref{eq:EDE}.